pendragonarthur/pendragonarthur/README.md

 My interests relationed to coding are basically all the front-end stuff, including UI/UX design.

-My first language is Portugues and I am fluent in English.
+My first language is portuguese and I am fluent in english.

 Well, that's me. 👍